 With the our second project, a ten-minute video called "The Martians Invade the Shoe-niverse: A Tale of the Six-Legged Race and the Long Run," we were honored with the Ray L. Taylor Award for Faculty Development from Holy Family University and again debuted the animation at the Annual Teaching Economics Conference.

-Tokartoons' scripts and catchy scenarios come directly from the classroom of Dr. Bette Tokar, who has been developing innovative and interesting approaches to teaching difficult subjects for over 30 years.
+Tokartoons' scripts and catchy scenarios come directly from the classroom of Dr. Bette Tokar, who developed innovative and interesting approaches to teaching difficult subjects for over 30 years.

 Always seeking new ways to gain and retain her students' interest, Dr. Bette Tokar spent years searching fruitlessly for Economics educational videos and teaching aids that are short, interesting, fun, and engaging.